coalton-lang/coalton-website/content/post/20211010-introducing-coalton.md

 **Pattern Matching:** There is a `match` operator in Coalton that works as you'd expect, including `_` for wildcard matches.
 See the `eval` example above.

-### Headline #5: Monads

-Just kidding.

-### Headline #5: Monads (Redux)
+### Headline #5: Monads, If You Want Them

-Actually, we're not kidding.
-Monads are implemented in the standard library.
+Monads and monad transformers are implemented in the standard library.
 Finally, Common Lisp now has *true* monads!
 Not CLOS hack-jobs that don't work.

 Here's a little REPL example to compute the difference between the maximal and minimal element of a list: